Home

 N/A

 Back in Austria, Eisler wrote for newspapers, founded a radio journal, and began to learn about printing technology.
 He started to imagine how manufacturers could use the printing process to lay down types of electronic circuits on an insulating base and do so in volume.
-At the time, it was usual to connect all components in electronic devices with hand-soldered wires, an error-prone method of manufacture which did not lend itself to any high degree of automation.
+At the time, it was usual to connect all components in electronic devices with hand-soldered wires, an error-prone method of manufacture that did not lend itself to any high degree of automation.

 Eisler wanted to eliminate these problems, printing the wires on a board, and mounting the elements over it.
 In 1936 Eisler decided to leave Austria, in order to escape persecution from the Nazis.
 He secured an invitation to work in England based on two patent applications he had already filed: One for a graphical sound recording and one for a stereoscopic television with vertical resolution lines.